Asus ZenBook 14X OLED Space Edition review

 Weight: 3.09lbs | 1.40kg

-First among them is the lazer etchings on the aluminum lid that represent the shape and contours of a space station capsule.
-This motif is only strengthened by the 3.5 inch ZenVision OLED display that feels like it could be a space station window.
+First among these is the laser etchings on the aluminum lid that represent the shape and contours of a space station capsule.
+This motif is only strengthened by the 3.5-inch ZenVision OLED display that feels like it could be a space station window.

-Open the lid and you you’ll find more etching, with two lines framing the trackpad that are supposed to evoke the look of a cockpit, and further away toward the edges, you’ll find a wider set of lines that represent the orbit of the Mir, which is itself represented by a simple stylized drawing of the station to the left of the trackpad.
+Open the lid and you you’ll find more etching, with two lines framing the trackpad that are supposed to evoke the look of a cockpit.
+Further away towards the edges, you’ll find a wider set of lines that represent the orbit of the Mir, which is itself represented by a simple stylized drawing of the station to the left of the trackpad.

 The keyboard feature’s backlit keys that are pleasant enough to type on and the trackpad is responsive, especially thanks to the OLED display’s 0.2ms pixel response.
-The trackpad can also act as a numpad if you are in need of one.
+The trackpad can also act as a number pad, if you're in need of one.

 Asus ZenBook 14X OLED Space Edition: Features